James-calliope/pxt-tcs3200-color-sensor/README.md

 * S2, S3 used in selection filter type.
 * OUT is frequency output pin.
 * VCC and GND for supply voltage and ground.
 * It takes some time to calibrate the sensor.
-When calibrating the sesnor, "C" is shown in the display or you can use the serial monitor for more details and more convenience.
+When calibrating the sesnor, "C" is shown in the display or you can use the serial monitor for more details.
 - check Footnotes for more details.

 ## Blocks